dominikbrzek/TaskManager/README.md

 The controller is configured to allow cross-origin requests from "http://localhost:63343/".
 This is useful when you want to make requests to this API from a web application running on a different domain.

 ## Usage

-To use these endpoints, you can make HTTP requests to the specified URLs using tools like `curl`, Postman, or from your frontend application.
+To use these endpoints, you can make HTTP requests to the specified URLs using tools like `curl`, Postman, or from frontend application written in TaskManagerFront repository.